 The Heart of the Rogue campaign raised over $3,560,000 thanks to the leadership of State and Federal agencies, charitable foundations, and Oregonians across the state.

-Once acquired, we plan to actively manage the property to maintain its rich natural and cultural heritage, serving as a model for land stewardship.
+We actively manage the property to maintain its rich natural and cultural heritage, serving as a model for land stewardship.
 From time to time, we will conduct scientific research, provide educational opportunities for children, youth and adults, and host public and volunteer events.

 There will be many opportunities to stay involved with the Rogue River Preserve.
 Join us for a hike or our annual member picnic, volunteer your time, give a tour or just enjoy some of the many special events we have planned on site.